Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section 2, we introduce existing 3D mesh steganography and steganalysis.
 In Section 3, we first describe the overall framework of our algorithm and then elaborate on it from three aspects, i.e., embedding domain construction, distortion design, and message embedding and retrieval.
-In Section 4, we show the experimental results and discuss the limitations of our algorithm.
-Finally, we conclude our work and offer several future research topics in Section 5.
+In Section 4, we report the experimental results and discuss the limitations of our algorithm.
+Finally, we conclude our work in Section 5 and offer several future research topics.